sasetz/fiit_template/README.md

 You can use [Typst's online editor](https://typst.app/) to edit and display your thesis.
 [Sign up](https://typst.app/signup), sign in and click "Start from template".
-Search for "fiit-thesis" and start writing!
+Search for "vintage-fiit-thesis" and start writing!

 ## Building your thesis locally